Bears-R-Us/arkouda-njit/arachne/README.md

 ```

 ## Usage
-To ensure Arachne is property installed, you can use a `arkouda-njit/arachne/arachne-simple-tests.py` to build a small property graph and run some kernels on a filtered property graph.
+To ensure Arachne is property installed, you can use a `arkouda-njit/arachne/arachne-simple-tests.py` to build a small property graph, filer it, and run some graph kernels.
 The file is executed as follows:
 ```bash
 python3 arachne-simple-tests.py node port
 ```
 Where the host name and port number change according to your configuration.

 For more involved benchmarking, we have included benchmark files that can be used as a sample found in the `arkouda-njit/arachne/benchmarks` folder.
 These are currently only available for breadth-first search (bfs).
 For benchmarking a single graph you can execute:
 ```bash
 python3 bfs.py node port -f /path/to/arkouda-njit/arachne/data/karate.mtx -t 10
 ```